Kong/docs.konghq.com/app/konnect/dev-portal/applications/manage-app-reg-requests.md

    **Reject** from the context menu.

    The status is updated to **Rejected**.
-You can let the rejected request remain on the Requests page Applications tab or outright [delete](#delete-app-reg) it.
+You can let the rejected request remain on the Requests page Applications tab or [delete](#delete-app-reg) it.

    <!---An email is sent to the developer to let them know their application registration
    for Service access was rejected.--->

-   The status displays in the Services pane in the application details page available from the developer My Apps dashboard in the dev portal.
-   The application will not appear in the Select Application list in the Register service dialog until the application is first unregistered.

 ### Delete an app registration request {#delete-app-reg}